tomy2105/KnowledgeNotes/cpp/cpp23.md

 ## New library features

+### monadic optional

+Optional has 3 methods add to enable functional style programming:

+- and_then
+- or_else
+- transform

+### expected

+Error handling type similar to optional.

 ### Ranges improvements

 - `std::ranges::starts_with` and `std::ranges::ends_with` is added
 - `std::ranges::shift_left` and `std::ranges::shift_right` is added
+- `std::ranges::fold_left` and `std::ranges::fold_right` is added
 - `std::ranges::iota` is added
 - `std::ranges::views::zip` is added
 - `std::ranges::views::zip_transform` is added